 Yet this is exactly the reason why the increasing monoculture of information on the Web should worry us.
 Precisely because we are by nature so bad at searching for balanced sources and opinions, major technological players prey on our hastiness and convenience by playing the Stream of all we want to hear.
 This is an utter waste of one of the most precious fountains of knowledge gifted to mankind: the World Wide Web.

 The Web fundamentally challenged the publishers’ monopoly, as world-wide distribution became cheap.
 Anybody could start a personal blog, and the “Web 2.0” hype planted the seeds for today’s omnipresent social networking culture.
 Already at that point in time, we witnessed the shift from a few traditional bastions to many sources of potential truth.
 Finally, the technology had arrived that enabled all of us to escape our bubbles.
-The rise of Wikipedia gave literally anybody the opportunity to edit an encyclopedia—and we were even collectively named Person of the Year for that.
-It was the Web that gave us the means to build knowledge together, across silos.
+The rise of Wikipedia gave literally anybody the opportunity to edit an encyclopedia—

 The Wikipedia example also highlights an important milestone in the debate about the value of truth, its origins, and its guardianship.
 Many voiced concerns about Wikipedia’s trustworthiness, with Nature famously declaring it as accurate as the Encyclopædia Britannica, a result that was disputed by Britannica, and recently re-examined by Wikimedia.
 A couple of years later, we take Wikipedia for granted.
 Whenever we’re hungry for knowledge, we happily consult Wikipedia, vaguely remembering to take its statements with the occasional grain of salt.
 Apparently, we gladly trade truth for convenience: while traditional encyclopedias can guarantee higher quality, we’re not prepared to invest the additional time and money this requires.
 Wikipedia doesn’t necessarily represent the best of human knowledge, but rather those parts a majority largely agrees on.
 A balanced vision still requires different sources, and no single source can ever be complete.
 Fortunately, the Web is decentralized: anyone can publish.

 Fast-forward to 2016, the year the truth died.
 On social networks, opinion and fact have reached an almost equal status, and are sometimes very hard to distinguish.
 Moreover, we’ve grown accustomed to reading small or bigger lies on social media.
-Yet truth is not why we are on there—it never was in the first place.
-Newspapers stopped caring about truth as well, since people click on what is exciting, not on what is true.
-Many publishers are unsure how to make money otherwise.
-There is social permission to state falsehoods, maybe because we’re all lying at least a little on social media.
+Yet truth is not why we are on there—

 Just as the fast-food chains try hard to assume a healthy image, Google invested in fact-checking projects and Facebook announced its plans to combat hoaxes and fake news.
 Even though I don’t doubt the good intentions here, at the same time, these initiatives are important to their continued existence as a trusted brand.
 For instance, along similar lines, Facebook previously experimented with explicitly labeling satire.